But that’s not what he finds when he looks outside.

 “I think that’s against school rules about PDAs — Personal Displays of Affection,” Brian said.

 “A suggestion,” I said.
 “I suppose it’s two suggestions.
 First, don’t overthink this boyfriend announcement thing.
-Second, search for information about how to tell people you have a boyfriend.
+Second, search online for information about how to tell others you have a boyfriend.
 You guys use Google all the time.
-Use that to look up different ways to tell that you’reand the advantages and disadvantages of each.”
+Use that to look up different ways to tell that you are and the advantages and disadvantages of each.”

 “What if I tell someone that I’m gay first?”
 Brian asked.